-- Hispanic or Latino workplace fatalities increased 13% in 2019, accounting for 1 in 5 worker deaths that year.
+- Hispanic or Latino workplace fatalities increased by 13% in 2019, accounting for 1 in 5 worker deaths that year.
 The largest share of workplace fatalities involved workers driving commercial vehicles (including truck drivers).

 - Hispanic workers have outsized representation in jobs with the highest nonfatal workplace injury rates, especially in the healthcare sector.
-Much of America’s healthcare workforce is evenly split between bilingual Hispanic-Americans and foreign-born native Spanish speakers.
-However, recent studies show Hispanic and Latino workers are less likely to file WC claims for non-traumatic injuries.
+Much of America’s healthcare workforce is evenly split between bilingual Hispanic Americans and foreign-born native Spanish speakers.
+However, recent studies show that Hispanic and Latino workers are less likely to file WC claims for non-traumatic injuries.
 They’re also more likely to lose their jobs after receiving workers’ compensation benefits, presenting caseload opportunities for employment lawyers.

 How Bilingual or Spanish-Speaking Consumers Find Legal Representation

 A recent Thomson-Reuters report, “No More Guessing: What Motivates Spanish-Speaking Consumers to Hire an Attorney?” revealed some crucial data.
 This annual legal consumer survey with 2,000 respondents found: